bharadwajadasari/genaiexperiments/README.md

 A React-based web application for efficient project planning, task management, team collaboration, and progress tracking.

+> **Note**: This project uses a development branch workflow.
+All new features and changes are developed in the `development` branch before being merged to `main`.

 ## Features

 - **Project Management**: Create and manage projects with stack ranking and duration tracking